These preferences are general settings for your system.

 Asks: When editing circulation rules show ___ the rules by default.

 logged in library’s

-This preference controls the default value in the branch pull down found at the top of the Circulation and fines rules.
+This system preference controls the default value in the library pull down found at the top of the circulation and fines rules.

 Default: all libraries